 Here are some excellent books for caregivers that could help them on their caregiving journey.

 The 36-Hour Day– A family guide to caring for people who have Alzheimer’s Disease, Related Dementias, and Memory Loss.

 Creating Moments of Joy Along the Alzheimer’s Journey– A Guide for Families and Caregivers, Fifth Edition, Revised and Expanded.

 There is also one more option that might be excellent for a senior who is in the early stages of dementia and is also able to enjoy a vacation.

-There are cruise ship lines who have cruises for seniors with dementia and their caregivers.
-Cruise ship staff are especially trained to deal with seniors with dementia.
+There are cruise ship lines that have cruises for seniors with dementia and their caregivers.
+Cruise ship staff are specially trained to deal with seniors with dementia.